paul-hammant/tbd/content/short-lived-feature-branches/index.md

 Say two features are being worked on concurrently: features X and Y. Both will take a day to complete, and two developers are working independently on them.
 Or four developers if pair-programming is that team's way.
-The reality of the merge back to master/trunk, before the deletion of the short-lived feature branch, is that the a merge of changes **from** master/trunk is often needed, before the merge **to** master/trunk.
+The reality of the merge back to main/trunk, before the deletion of the short-lived feature branch, is that a merge of changes **from** main/trunk is often needed, before the merge **to** main/trunk.

 ![](slfb_pull-push.png)

 Workflows include:

-* Attempt to merge to master/trunk and if that's blocked do a merge/pull from master/trunk before attempting the push again.
+* Attempt to merge to main/trunk and if that's blocked do a merge/pull from main/trunk before attempting the push again.
-* Do a speculative merge/pull from master/trunk before attempting any push to master/trunk.
+* Do a speculative main/pull from main/trunk before attempting any push to main/trunk.

 <!-- dwewrerg -->